wukachn/uom-nlu/README.md

 # Natural Language Inference Shared Task (Group 19)

+Predictions for the test data can be seen found in `predictions/`.

 ## Traditional ML Approach (A)

 Please ensure that the `(train|dev|test).csv` files are stored at `data/<file>`.